shentrad/afs-utils/README.md

 # Shenmue AFS Utils

-Shenmue AFS Utils is a GUI application used to open AFS files, uncompressed archive files found in Shenmue, Shenmue II and other SEGA games.
+Shenmue AFS Utils is a GUI application used to create, open and extract content of AFS files, uncompressed archive files found in Shenmue, Shenmue II and other SEGA games.

 ## History